deathstar/QServCollect/readme.md

 Can't see player city/state/country msg: try using cURL geolocation instead of GeoIP - open QServCollect/geolocation_mode.txt, type "curl" in the text file and save it.
 If you wish to use geoip, type "geoip" and save it.
 Please note that with curl geolocation, the #whois and #stats commands will echo unknown locations.

+weird symbols displaying for geolocation data: Try both the geoip and curl geolocation modes (directions above).
+Make sure the geolocation_mode.txt file exists in the QServ folder, make sure the file permissions are set to read and write so QServ can access it.

 "make: *** No targets specified and no makefile found.
 Stop.": the cmake . command was not issued before make.

 "No such file or directory": you are changing directories into an invalid folder, make sure QServCollect is the name